MilanPatel718/FinVision/README.md

 YOUR USERNAME FOR ABOVE DATABASE '\n'
 YOUR PASSWORD FOR ABOVE DATABASE

-*Take note of the '\n' characters and translate accordingly for the Credentials file.
+*Take note of the newline characters and translate accordingly for the Credentials file (there should be 3 lines total in the file).
 Database Schema yet to be finalized, will be included at a future date